lizaandrych/Telegram_data_analysis/README.md

 I used pandas for analisis because it is comfortable in use and you can see clearly how data looks like.

 ### Here you can found a lot of examples of chat analitics and their visualization.
+Analisis was made in python.
 All plots and statistics are made with pandas, matplotlib, seaborn and plotly.
 I have found interesting statistics and would like to continue exploring this data more deeply.

-## Features I would like to implement:
+## New statistics I would like to implement:
 * Some more gender characteristics:
    * how actitvy of people of diffent h=gender depends on daytime
    * if activity of men and women was changing during two years of studying: